 Depending on your living situation, getting a roommate or renting out a room may be a good option for saving money.
 If you have a finished basement that can be converted into a separate apartment, this can be another option for extra income.
 Renting out space you don’t use can help you pay down your mortgage faster and provide additional income.

 If your electric bill rivals your car payment, it may be time to review your energy usage.
 Doing an energy audit can help you spot energy-hogging appliances and identify areas where you can add insulation.
+Or you simply need to review your energy plan.

 Put the thermostat on 78 in summer and 68 in winter.
 Take shorter showers and lower your water heater to the energy-saver setting (usually 120 degrees on most water heaters).